Group of trekkers hiking in moorland zone of Mt Kilmanjaro with Kibo Peak in distance

 You're going to be climbing a nearly 6,000 m-high mountain, so training is essential!

-2. Take it pole, pole
+2. When on the trek, take it pole, pole

 When you start your Kilimanjaro climb, we advise that you don’t go blaring out of the gates.
 Instead, set a reasonable and sustainable pace for yourself.
 And don’t be worried if your pace doesn’t fit in with that of everyone else.
 Helpfully, the lead trek guides always set a relatively slow pace, as they want you to grow accustomed as gently as possible to the ever-higher altitude of the climb.